Johel506/intelligent-pdf-chatbot/BRIEF_DOCUMENTATION.md

 - Used `python -m uvicorn ...` to leverage virtual environment's Python executable directly
 - Recommended PowerShell as integrated terminal for better native `venv` activation script compatibility

+### Network Request Management on Chat Reset

+**Problem**: A "purple background bug" (visual inconsistency) occurred when users reset the conversation while an AI response generation request (streaming) was still in progress.
+The network request wasn't being cancelled, and when the response (or error) arrived after the reset, it attempted to update a state that had already been cleared or modified, leading to unpredictable UI behavior.

+**Solution Implemented** (`frontend/src/components/ChatInterface.jsx`):
+Implemented a network request cancellation mechanism using `AbortController`, integrated into the `handleReset` function:

+1. **Request Cancellation**: Before clearing message history and conversation ID, the `AbortController` signal is activated to abort any active `fetch` request, ensuring in-progress requests stop and don't process late responses

+2. **Loading State Reset**: Immediately after cancellation, the `isLoading` state is forced to `false` to accurately reflect that the AI is no longer "thinking" from the user's perspective

+3. **Cancellation Handling in `fetch`**: Added specific check for `err.name === 'AbortError'` within the `try-catch` block of `handleSendMessage` function.
+This distinguishes intentional cancellations (user pressing "Reset") from other network errors, preventing unnecessary error messages for expected actions

+This solution ensures UI remains consistent and responsive, even when users interact rapidly with application controls while asynchronous operations are in progress.

 ### Duplicated AI Response Text in Development

 **Problem**: During streaming, AI response text appeared duplicated (e.g., "AccessibleAccessible travel travel") in development environment